Smart Next Generation Education is a leading EdTech. LEARN MORE NOW

 Before the first byte of data was ever transmitted, the dream of remote education was already taking shape.
 The concept was simple yet radical: knowledge should not be confined by geography.

-The Correspondence Era: The seeds were sown in the 18th century, but it was in the 1840s that Sir Isaac Pitman formalized the system in Great Britain.
+The seeds were sown in the 18th century, but it was in the 1840s that Sir Isaac Pitman formalized the system in Great Britain.
 He taught shorthand, a valuable skill in the industrial age, by mailing postcards to his students and receiving their transcribed assignments back for grading.
 This model was soon adopted by institutions worldwide, including the University of London, which launched its "External Programme" in 1858, allowing students to earn degrees without ever setting foot on campus.
-It was a revolutionary idea, but it was slow, isolating, and entirely dependent on the postal service.

-The Broadcast Classroom: The 20th century electrified the world, and with it, distance learning.
+The 20th century electrified the world, and with it, distance learning.
 The advent of radio and later, television, turned living rooms into lecture halls.
 In 1922, Pennsylvania State College began broadcasting courses over the radio.
 By the 1960s and 70s, programs like the UK’s Open University were using television to deliver high-quality university-level lectures to millions.
-This was a massive leap forward, adding a human voice and face to remote education, but it was still a one-way street—a passive experience with limited student-teacher interaction.
+This was a massive leap forward, but it was still a one-way street—a passive experience with limited student-teacher interaction.

 The Digital Dawn: Mainframes, Terminals, and the First True Online Course